Frequently Asked Questions

 I use a CPAP machine at night for my sleep apnea, will the Houseboat accommodate this?

 Yes.
 We have two options during your stay.
-We have batteries and inverters, for each guest in need or we have 1000 watt generators that allows you to plug into a wall outlet.
+We have batteries and inverters for rent or we have 3000 watt generators that allows you to plug into a wall outlet.
 These small generators sip fuel at night and are extremely quiet.

 What is the average amount of fuel usage by the houseboat?